UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/convergence.md

 ## D'Alembert's ratio test

-D'Alembert's ratio test, also caleld the Cauchy ratio test or just the ratio test, looks at the **ratio** of subsequent terms in a series to determine if it converges or diverges, this is based on our second criterion.
+D'Alembert's ratio test, also called the Cauchy ratio test or just the ratio test, looks at the **ratio** of subsequent terms in a series to determine if it converges or diverges, this is based on our second criterion.

 ````{admonition} Definition